Azure/azure-sdk-for-python/sdk/keyvault/azure-keyvault-certificates/README.md

 print(certificate.properties.version)
 ```

-### Update an existing Certificate
+### Update properties of an existing KeyVaultCertificate]
-`update_certificate` updates a certificate previously stored in the Key Vault.
+`update_certificate_properties` updates a certificate previously stored in the Key Vault.
 ```python
 # You can specify additional application-specific metadata in the form of tags.
 tags = {"foo": "updated tag"}